 What you may consider saying instead: Welcome!
 Tell me about yourself and your family.
 My family would love to get to know yours.

-When I opened up to you during visiting teaching about our struggle to get pregnant:
+When I opened up to you during a ministering visit about our struggle to get pregnant:

 What you said: You would get pregnant if you just had more faith.